MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrebootRecoveryInfo.md

 Use this parameter to configure the policy.

-- `Enabled`: If you enable this policy,
+- `Enabled`: If you enable this policy, BitLocker uses the custom information that you specify.

-- `Disabled` or `NotConfigured`: If you disable or don't configure this policy,
+- `Disabled` or `NotConfigured`: If you disable or don't configure this policy, BitLocker uses the default information.

 ```yaml
 Type: State